 To expand on the topic of Tibet travel that we began last month with the Top 10 Places to Visit in Tibet, we want to provide you with the best resources for planning your trip to Tibet.

-Here’s a “cheat sheet” of 8 great blogs, blog posts, books, reports, websites and agencies, with more detailed reviews below.
+Below is a “cheat sheet” of 9 great blogs, blog posts, books, reports, websites and agencies.

-- Land of Snows blog post on Travel in Tibet
+- After that, start getting some information.
+Start with the Land of Snows blog post on Travel in Tibet

 - Lonely Planet discussion forum on Tibet